jdegand/angular-weather-app/README.md

 ## Thoughts

-I based this off the [devchallenges weather app](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv).
-I tried to do this in Angular as I have put Angular down for a while and I don't want to lose all my Angular knowledge.
-I have thought Angular is not worth spending time on even though I enjoyed using and learning it.
-So many frameworks/libraries are quicker and lighter than Angular.
-Angular is lacking compared to competitors and it doesn't seem to gaining any ground either.
+I based this off the [devchallenges weather app](https://legacy.devchallenges.io/challenges/mM1UIenRhK808W8qmLWv).

-My ngIf's return the correct results I want but they add many extra empty divs.
+My ngIf's return the correct results but they add many extra empty divs.
 This creates problems with using a grid wrapper.
-Putting the 5 day forecast into a grid on mobile is not a good design choice anyway but it is in the devchallenge design.
+Putting the 5 day forecast into a grid on mobile is not a good design choice anyway but it is in the devchallenges' design.
 I tried to add an else block to the conditions but that did not work.
 It may be inheriting these empty divs from the prior loop of the weather list array.
 The ngIf implementation does not completely supplant the ng-template implementation and this is disappointing.
 Apparently, ng-template does not leave empty divs with comments in the html.

 ```html
           <div *ngIf="item.weather[0].description === 'clear sky'">